wraithan/wraithan.net/content/Tech/subdomain_categories.rst

 ########################
 :date: 2012-12-27

-So one of the things I wanted to do with my blog is to have Tech, Life, and SC2 under their own domains so I can link to just that domain when things are specific.
+So one of the things I wanted to do with my blog is to have Tech_, Life_, and SC2_ under their own domains so I can link to just that domain when things are specific.
 It was actually surprising easy to do this, just a simple nginx rewrite rule and some modifications of the theme templates.

 This is the entry for SC2::